 The entrance age for the first grade, determined by Ohio State Law, states that a child must be six years old by September 30.
-The entrance age for kindergarten is a child must be five years old by September 30.
+St. Charles follows the same guidelines for preschool and kindergarten.
+Grade placement is determined by the child's age as of September 30.
 A copy of the student's birth certificate is required for the school file.